Weilmünster: Culture and sightseeing

+Demographics

+According to the 2011 census, 9,038 residents lived in Weilmünster on May 9, 2011.
+According to age, 1,560 residents were under 18 years of age, 3,648 were between 18 and 49, 2013 were between 50 and 64, and 1,815 residents were older.
+Among the residents, 540 (6.0%) were foreigners, of whom 148 came from other EU countries, 314 from other European countries and 81 from other countries.
+By 2020, the share of foreigners had increased to 8.9%.
+In 2011 5,329 residents were Protestants (59.0%), 1,479 were Catholics (16.3%) and 2,230 were others (24.7%).

 Economy and infrastructure

 Transport

 Weilmünster lies on Bundesstraße 456 on which Weilburg and Bad Homburg vor der Höhe can be reached.
 The distance to Frankfurt Airport is roughly 60 km.

 The Weiltalbahn, the former railway line from Weilburg to Grävenwiesbach (and on to Frankfurt) led through Weilmünster.
 Besides the railway station itself, the resort institution had its own halt.
 Within the community, a spur branched off this line to Laubuseschbach.

 Since then, all the tracks have been torn up without a trace, and the railway's right-of-way has in great parts been used to build the Weil Valley Bicycle Path.
 The spur line, too, can now be used by hikers, cyclists or inline skaters.
 In Weilmünster, the last witnesses to the railway are the old station building and the walled-up tunnel portals.
 The stone arches of the viaduct stood until August 2007 when they had to give way to a road-widening project.

 Within the framework of the reactivation of the Grävenwiesbach-Brandoberndorf railway line, a new connection to the rail network was considered for Weilmünster; however, there was no concrete followup to these plans.